formacionedmico/Between-HP-EMC/README.md

 # between-HP-EMC
-Repository for the exercise given in https://github.com/rogervila/python-app-exercise/tree/main
+Repository for a solution of the exercise given in https://github.com/rogervila/python-app-exercise/tree/main